 - Enter -USEALLAVAILABLECORES -sm4 -d3d10 in the input field and save the changes.

-We have to point out that ARK: Survival Evolved is quite demanding game, and when you run the game you’ll have a list of options to choose from.
+Note: ARK: Survival Evolved is quite a demanding game, and when you run it you’ll have a list of options to choose from.

 In addition, you might want to experiment with different values of graphical settings in order to get the best performance.